NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 ```
 ![gianu theme](https://github.com/NetDevNotes/iTerm2-with-Oh-My-ZSH/blob/master/gianu_theme.png)

 > Notice above that I’m being told the folder I am currently in is a `master` [GitHub](https://github.com/NetDevNotes/Complete-Python-3-Bootcamp.git) repository.
-This is the ZSH Git plugin providing this additional information.
+This is the zsh Git plugin providing this additional information.
 See the ZSH Plugin section below for more info.

 If you are not feeling very colourful, maybe its Monday or its raining, you can set ZSH_THEME to be blank: